99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 CI / CD has been a major part of current IT operations.
 In this series of we will learn how to create an application and implement it through complete CI / CD operation.
 We will learn how to do CI / CD of a containerised service.
 As there is a saying "best way to learn, is by doing.".
 Hence, we will be implementing our own CI / CD in kubernetes.
 This is the first part of series of articles on this topic as it is difficult to cover everything in one post.

-### How this article is setup ?
+### How this article is organised ?

-For each challenge there will be a task, which you can do it by yourself in your own way or you can follow the solution to see how i have done it.
+For each challenge there will be a task and solution provided.
+You can do the task by yourself in your own way however you feel suitable or you can follow the solution to see how i have done it.
 As long as you are understanding the things done and why it's done, we should be all good.
 ## Before we begin

 Let's refresh the some knowledge before we start with the workshop.